Sending Samples to the Laboratory

-It is the responsibility of the referring clinician to clearly state on the referral card the test selected from the menu found here.
-Additional information on price and turnaround time can be found on the individual disease pages.
+It is the responsibility of the referring clinician to clearly state on the referral card the test selected.
 The referring clinician should also include any other information that may affect the interpretation of the result such as clinical symptoms and family history.

 The laboratory will inform the referring clinician as soon as practical if the sample is unsuitable for testing, the identifiers provided are insufficient or the test requested is unclear.
 It is the responsibility of the laboratory to report the result within the turnaround times indicated.
 Any factors leading to delay or quality of testing or should be communicated to the referring clinician as soon as practical.